 ► Usability tests are considered interesting and observed by curious stakeholders.

-► Some organisations may set up a usability lab.
+► Some organizations may set up a usability lab.

-At the maturity levels “Predictable” and “Innovating”, the observation of usability test sessions by stakeholders is considered unproductive.
+At the competency levels High and Very high, the observation of usability test sessions by stakeholders is considered unproductive.
 “Seeing is believing” is relevant only at lower levels.

 Pointers and acknowledgements

 The above maturity scales are inspired, among others, by

 - ISO, 2015: ISO 33020 – Process measurement framework for assessment of process capability

 - Gena Drahun, 2017: [An overview of] UX Maturity Models

 - Natalie Hanson, 2017: UX Maturity Models – A Collection

 - Nielsen Norman Group, 2006: Corporate UX Maturity: Stages 1-4